Zbeyer/school/CSE/Bible/01 - Gen/Lesson_0001.md

 -   God created the heavens and the earth
 -   God created light and divided it from darkness
--   called the light Day, and the darkness He called Night
+-   God called the light Day, and the darkness He called Night